hyperledger-archives/iroha-api/source/includes/_transactions.md

 <ul>
     <li> Time of creation (unix time, in milliseconds) </li>
     <li> Account ID of transaction creator (username@domain) </li>
     <li> Transaction counter.
-It counts how many times transaction creator send transactions in total.
+It counts how many times transaction creator sent transactions in total.
 Counter is used to prevent replay attack, and is formed on client side </li>
     <li> Repeated commands which are described in details in <a href="#commands">commands section</a> </li>
 </ul>